Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 1. Natural and Sustainable

-First and foremost, latex mattresses are a clean, green alternative to innerspring mattresses and memory foam, giving Mother Nature much-needed rest.
+Latex mattresses are a greener alternative to memory foam and innerspring mattresses, giving Mother Nature much-needed rest.

 Many mattresses contain harsh chemicals, such as the volatile organic compounds (VOCs) common in memory foam.
-On the other hand, organic latex uses only raw materials, with no fillers added.
+On the other hand, latex foam is produced with primarily raw materials.
+Many of the best latex mattresses also use organic latex that meets strict farming and manufacturing standards.

 Latex's durability, which we'll discuss later on, also contributes to its sustainability.